victorpham1997/Automatic-health-declaration-for-SUTD/README.md

 2. Automate it

    a.
 For Window:

    - You can use the .bat file in the executable_file folder as the execution program, remember to edit the path to your python environment  and file respectively.
    - Use Window Task scheduler to run the bat file at the scheduled time
+   - Warning version 1.1 has not tested for window, recommend to use 1.0

    b.
 For Linux:

    - You can use the .sh file in the executable_file folder as the execution program, remember to edit the path to your python environment  and file respectively.
    - Use Startup Application to run it whenever you log in your machine (I tried using cron but encountered a bug in certain environmental variable)

-3. Enjoy never having to worry about the school sending you reminder to fill in the temperature taking else face their punishment.
+3. Enjoy never having to worry about the school sending you reminder to fill in the temperature taking.

 ## Credit